Aim: This study group focuses on interfacial reactions at biomaterial and implant surfaces that modulate relevant biological responses.

 Clinical observations about risks and treatment of peri-implantitis

 Your contact person for clinical inquiries only

 Partners / Cooperation

-- Section "Medical Materials Science & Technology" at the Department of THG-Surgery, Tübingen: Prof. Dr. Frank Rupp (group leader).
+- Section "Medical Materials Science & Technology" at the Department of THG-Surgery, Tübingen: Prof. Dr. Frank Rupp (Acting Head of Section).

 - Core Facility LISA+, Eberhard Karls University, Tübingen

 - Institut Straumann, Basel, Switzerland